iKalin/iota-sensor-poc/README.md

 # IOTA Sensor POC

-Attach arbitrary data to the IOTA Tangle.
-Ultimate goal is to provide a POC of how attaching sensor data to the Tangle would work.
+Read sensor data from the public NetAtmo API and attach it to the IOTA Tangle.

 ## Installation